Stephen Rodger Waugh

 June 02, 1965, Canterbury, Sydney, New South Wales

-He succeeded Mark Taylor as Test captain in 1999, and began with a torrid 2-2 draw in the Caribbean, but later led Australia boldly in 15 of their world-record 16 successive Test victories.
-With Shane Warne, he turned Australia's form around so completely in the 1999 World Cup that they won it, and he became (with Tom Moody) the first Australians to win the trophy twice.
+He succeeded Mark Taylor as Test captain in 1999, and began with a torrid 2-2 draw in the Caribbean, but later led Australia in 15 of their world-record 16 successive Test victories.
+With Shane Warne, he turned Australia's form around so completely in the 1999 World Cup that they won it, and he and Tom Moody became the first Australians to win the trophy twice.
 But he was denied the opportunity to defend his title when he was unceremoniously axed from the one-day side, like Taylor before him, following Australia's poor showing in the 2001-02 VB Series.
-He railed against his omission, but even he couldn't reverse it.

-He continued as Test captain, though, winning yet another Ashes series in 2002-03, and continuing (after frenzied debate) for the West Indian tour that followed Australia's 2003 World Cup win under Ricky Ponting.
+Waugh continued as Test captain, though, winning yet another Ashes series in 2002-03, and continuing for the tour of the West Indies that followed Australia's 2003 World Cup win under Ricky Ponting.
 An inveterate sightseer, Waugh wrote a series of successful tour diaries, helped set up a charity for the daughters of lepers in Calcutta, and subscribed fervently to the power of the mind.
 At 36, he won the Allan Border Medal as Australia's best player of 2001.
 He finally retired at the end of the 2003-04 series against India, bowing out with 80, his last shot an untypical heave to backward square leg.

 Batting & Fielding